kjetilaune/ECE251-Website/README.md

 Able to activate keyboard keys from the OSX app.
 Able to detect three different gestures (left and right tilt and forward tilt).
 Started working on the bluetooth communication.

 ## Week 8
 Started looking into the opportunity for using machine learning for gesture recognition.
+Established Bluetooth connection between phone and macbook.
+Able to use gestures to controll the macbook.

+## Week 9